C-1: Fate of Judas

 “Brimstone” is, therefore, a divine agent of purification, not a messy agent of destruction as we usually think of it.
 The poisonous, sulphurous fumes and the burning quality of brimstone kill bacteria and infection.

 Thus, from what we have learned so far, the phrase “tormented with fire and brimstone” is symbolic language and might be translated as “tested and tried through the agents of spiritual purification (symbolized as ‘fire and brimstone‘).”
-Of course, the person undergoing the purging process might, nevertheless, think they are being “tormented”.
+Of course, to the person undergoing the purging process, they may feel as if they are being “tormented”.

 We may speculate on the method of purging.
 Perhaps souls in the Lake of Fire will be confronted with the fruits of their sinful ways by having to see and even feel the results of the destruction and mayhem they were responsible for – a painful process, to be sure.
 The warmonger, for example, would see the misery and bloodshed he has caused, maybe even feel what it is like to be grievously wounded.
 That sounds rather drastic, but for some that is not only the shock treatment they deserve, but also the medicine they need that will spur them on to repentance and reconciliation with their Creator.